Hohenschwangau Castle

 Hohenschwangau Castle (Schloss Hohenschwangau) is a 19th-century palace in southern Germany.
-It was the childhood residence of King Ludwig II of Bavaria and was built by his father, King Maximilian II of Bavaria.
+It was built by King Maximilian II of Bavaria, and was the childhood residence of his son, King Ludwig II of Bavaria.
 It is located in the German village of Hohenschwangau near the town of Füssen, part of the county of Ostallgäu in southwestern Bavaria, Germany, very close to the border with Austria.